 - Step 1 You can buy the cactus already cleaned and cooked.
 If you’re in a hurry, this will save you time having to roast the paddles first.
 Use two 8 oz jars/cans.

 - Step 2 If you have fresh paddles, clean all paddles with a serrated knife to remove all thorns.
 Rub with olive oil and place on medium-high heated grill for two minutes on each side.

-- Step 3 When the skin blisters and a fork can enter them with easy, remove, and cool.
+- Step 3 When the skin blisters and a fork can enter them with ease, remove, and cool.

 - Step 4 Slice into 2X2 inch pieces.